neelrami/Create_Cryptocurrency_Python/README.md

 ## About

 This project aims to develop a cryptocurrency using Python programming language.
 Please keep in mind that it's not a implementation of any exisiting cryptocurrency.

-## Key Points to note

-1. Rather than executing python scripts on different machines, I have run the python scripts on the same machine but on different ports.
+Rather than executing python scripts on different machines, I have run the python scripts on the same machine but on different ports.

 ## Code Explanation